Licensing of houses in multiple occupation

 How do I apply for a HMO licence?

-You need to complete an application form and submit it with the correct fee and a current landlord's gas safety record.
+You need to complete an application form and submit it with the correct fee and safety certificates.

 What happens after I submit my application?